HwMex0/S3TakeOver/README.md

 # S3TakeOver

-S3TakeOver is a Python script that checks for potential subdomain takeover vulnerabilities when a DNS record points to a non-existing S3 bucket.
+S3TakeOver is a simple Python script that checks for potential subdomain takeover vulnerabilities when a DNS record points to a non-existing S3 bucket.
 This tool is designed for educational purposes and should be used responsibly.

 # S3 Subdomain Takeover Checker & Exploiter